Column: Ronaldo keeps his head in big "What if" moment - Philly

 Perhaps, perhaps not.

-But this much, we do know: Against Juventus, Ronaldo forced heart and nerve and sinew.
+But this much, we do know: Against Juventus, Ronaldo fought with heart and nerve and sinew.

 He kept his head while Buffon lost his and blamed others.